Leafy Spurge

 • Do not unload, park or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

-• Do not plant Leafy Spurge in a garden, no matter how well-contained its enclosure may seem.
+• Do not plant leafy spurge in a garden, no matter how well-contained its enclosure may seem.

-• Do not move soil that has been contaminated with Leafy Spurge.
+• Do not move soil that has been contaminated with leafy spurge.

 • Do NOT compost!